ZdenkaZ/divineGuess/README.md

       >Totally indispensable is the infinite selfless help of Kaja (@hovi).

 Guess Numbers uses the basic principles of *cristal clean magic*.
 To divine a number heavenly **luck** is necessary.
-The approximate  description of conditions required to obtain this luck is describes the science of **astrology**.
+The approximate description of conditions required to obtain this luck is described by the science of **astrology**.
 Guess with ease and pleasure on your heart, because luck is writen in the *stars*.

 **[Play](http://numeraledivine.wz.cz/)** on-line and reach the ***stars***!